openjdk/amber-docs/site/guides/exhaustiveness-guide.md

 1. A `default` label is almost never the right answer, for reasons discussed already.

-2. Where practical, the best approach is to handle each permitted subtype with its own `case`.
+3. Where practical, the best approach is to handle each permitted subtype with its own `case`.

-3. If it is impractical to handle each permitted subtype with its own `case`, we should use the narrowest possible type pattern (e.g., `Fruit f`) to render the switch exhaustive.
-We call this a match-all case.
+5. If it is impractical to handle each permitted subtype with its own `case`, we should use the narrowest possible type pattern to render the switch exhaustive.
+    We call this a match-all `case`.

-    In the examples above that switch over a fruit, the match-all case would be `case Fruit f`.
-It is not recommended to use a match-all case with a broader type pattern than the selector type, such as `case Object o`.
+    In the examples above that switch over a `Fruit` selector, the match-all `case` would be `case Fruit ...`.
+It is not recommended to use a match-all `case` with a broader type pattern than the selector type, such as `case Object ...`.

 There are several reasons why it may not be practical to handle each permitted subtype with its own `case`: